MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 Currently, this option is rolling out to tenants for Outlook on the web, and the latest Outlook 2016 clients display the encrypted message inline.
 Other email clients display a link to read the protected message.

-When this option is granted, all usage rights except Full Control are granted to recipients.
-This combination of usage rights means that the recipients, after they are authorized, have no restrictions except that they cannot remove the protection.
+When this option is selected, the email is encrypted and recipients must be authenticated.
+Then, the recipients have all usage rights except Full Control.
+This combination of usage rights means that the recipients have no restrictions except that they cannot remove the protection.
 For example, a recipient can copy, print, and forward the email.
 Similarly, any Office documents that are attached and automatically protected can be saved, copied, and printed.

 ## Rights Management issuer and Rights Management owner